benborgers/media-literacy/README.md

 # Media Literacy Lesson Plans

-Final project for _Children & Mass Media_, Fall 2022
+Final project for Children & Mass Media, Fall 2022

 A website that teaches students about media literacy.